JovannMC/haritorax-interpreter/README.md

 # HaritoraX Interpreter

-A node.js package that allows you to communicate with the HaritoraX trackers.
+A node.js package that allows you to communicate with the HaritoraX FBT trackers.

 ## Installation